Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Experiments

 \subsection{Evaluation setup}

-\textbf{Datasets.} To evaluate the quality of surface reconstruction, we use the DTU~\cite{DTU}, SK3D~\cite{SK3D}, and Shiny~\cite{Refnerf} datasets.
-DTU and SK3D are two real-world captured datasets, while Shiny is synthetic.
-In DTU, each scene is captured by 49 or 64 views of 1600$\times$1200 resolution.
-From this dataset, we select 3 scenes with specularities to verify our proposed method in terms of surface quality and material decomposition.
-In the SK3D dataset, the image resolution is 2368$\times$1952, and 100 views are provided for each scene.
-This dataset contains more reflective objects with complex view-dependent lighting effects that pose difficulties in surface and material reconstruction.
-From SK3D, we select 4 glossy surface scenes with high levels of glare to validate our proposed method.
-The Shiny dataset has 5 different glossy objects rendered in Blender under conditions similar to NeRF's dataset (100 training and 200 testing images per scene).
-The resolution of each image is 800$\times$800.
+\textbf{Datasets.} To evaluate the quality of surface reconstruction, we use the SK3D~\citep{SK3D}, DTU~\citep{DTU}, Shiny~\citep{Refnerf}, and Glossy~\citep{nero} datasets.
+SK3D and DTU are two real-world captured datasets, while Shiny is synthetic.
+In the SK3D dataset, 100 views are provided for each scene.
+Compared to DTU, SK3D contains more reflective objects with complex view-dependent lighting effects.
+From SK3D, we select 4 glossy surface scenes with high levels of glare.
+For DTU, we select 4 scenes with high specularities to evaluate our method in terms of surface quality quantitatively and material decomposition qualitatively.
+The Shiny dataset has 5 different glossy objects rendered in Blender under conditions similar to the NeRF-synthetic dataset~\cite{Nerf}.
+Glossy~\citep{nero} dataset contains both real and synthetic scenes.

-To evaluate the effectiveness of material and lighting reconstruction, we use the dataset provided by IndiSG~\cite{Indirect}, which has self-occlusion and complex materials.
-Each scene has 100 training images of 800 $\times$ 800 resolution.
+To evaluate the effectiveness of material and lighting reconstruction, we use the dataset provided by IndiSG~\citep{Indirect}, which has self-occlusion and complex materials.
 To evaluate the quality of material decomposition, the dataset also provides diffuse albedo, roughness, and masks for testing.

 \textbf{Baselines.} Our main competitors are the methods that can also reconstruct all three scene properties: surface geometry, materials, and illumination.
-We choose NVDiffRec~\cite{NVDiffrec}, PhySG~\cite{Physg}, and IndiSG~\cite{Indirect} due to their popularity and availability of the source code.
+We choose NVDiffRec~\citep{NVDiffrec}, PhySG~\citep{Physg}, and IndiSG~\citep{Indirect} due to their popularity and availability of the source code.
 NVDiffRec uses tetrahedral marching to extract triangle meshes and obtains good material decomposition using a triangle-based renderer.
 PhySG optimizes geometry and material information at the same time using a Spherical Gaussian representation for direct lighting and material.
 IndiSG first optimizes geometry and then uses a Spherical Gaussian representation for indirect lighting to improve the quality of material reconstruction.